randsleadershipslack/documents-and-resources/rls-quick-start-guide.md

 Rands Leadership Slack has many (many) channels.
 We could not hope to describe all of them here, but this should help give you a starting point for finding the channel you may be looking for.

 - **`#how-to-rands`:** Not sure which channel is the best place for your question or post?
 Ask for directions here.
-- **`#rands-*`:** Channels with the `rands-` prefix are related to the operating and particpating in RLS, such as `#rands-admins`, `#rands-slack-culture`, and `#rands-slack-rules`.
+- **`#rands-*`:** Channels with the `rands-` prefix are related to the operating and participating in RLS, such as `#rands-admins`, `#rands-slack-culture`, and `#rands-slack-rules`.
 - **`#help-and-advice`:** If there's not a more specific channel that's relevant to your topic, you can always ask in this channel.
 - **`#anonymous-help-and-advice`:** For various reasons, there are times where someone may not feel comfortable asking for advice publicly in RLS.
 This channel was created to support those times and allow members to create an anonymous top-level post using a channel workflow.
-The donwside is that it can remove the ability to have fuller discussions, since the original poster cannot respond anonymously in threads to participate.
+The donwside is that it can remove the ability to have deeper discussions, since the original poster cannot respond anonymously in threads to participate.
 - **`#lobby-*`:** Lobby channels are public channels that enable members to request admission to private channels, which would otherwise be undiscoverable.
 Right now only two exist, `#lobby-adoption` and `#lobby-non-binary-and-women`, and you can see past discussions about the implementation and use of `#lobby-*` channels in `#rands-slack-culture`.

 ## Discovering New Channels